170 N Main Street, Logan, UT | Visit Website | (435) 752-7242

-Bear River Regional Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Bear River Regional Housing Authority provides affordable housing for up to 122 low and moderate income households through its Section 8 Housing Choice Voucher (HCV) program..

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 20% having issued approximately 6 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 10 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.3 persons and has a household income of $13,252 per year.
 96% of households were very low income (VLI) and 75% were extremely low income (ELI).
 23% of households had wages as a major source of income, 2% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 73% of households had other income (Social Security, Disability or Pension) as their major source of income.